Astranomicals/e-lux/README.md

 ### Install Theme
 ![download](https://user-images.githubusercontent.com/36015859/41052239-dc588f1a-697d-11e8-8561-60c1ceb25cd4.png)
 1) Download zip of the the master branch
-2) Rename the folder `incredibletheme` and re-zip
+2) Rename the folder `astratheme` and re-zip
-3) Upload and activate `incredibletheme.zip` in your new WordPress install
+3) Upload and activate `astratheme.zip` in your new WordPress install

 ### Install Plugins
 After activating the theme, you will see a message with required and recommended plugins.